 Patron: Kate Humble

-This two year scheme was launched by the Wye Valley AONB unit in November 2011 and is funded by the Lottery, through the Your Heritage Scheme.
+This scheme was launched by the Wye Valley AONB unit in November 2011 and is funded by the Lottery, through the Your Heritage Scheme.

 Youth Rangers is enabling young people 14-16 years who live in the Wye Valley Area of Outstanding Natural Beauty (AONB) to gain experience in a programme of activities featuring kayaking, caving, film making, archaeology, bushcraft, ecology, rural skills and hands on conservation work.
 They will gain access to some of the most beautiful and interesting parts of our special landscape, and face personal challenges, gain insight, inspiration and motivation, with support and training from dedicated staff and volunteers to help them along the way.